-- 1. Implement the rcutorture changes, verifying that it is possible to reliably preempt low-priority RCU readers. - Fix some performance bugs in TINY_PREEMPT_RCU's rcu preempt_check_callbacks() function, test, and submit the patch. - 3.
-Implement RCU priority boosting in TINY_PREEMPT_RCU, including tracing, test and submit patch along with the rcutorture patch. - Move TREE_PREEMPT_RCU to a single blocked-tasks list, in order to allow common code to boost both implementations.
-Test and submit the patch. - 5.
-Implement RCU priority boosting in TREE_PREEMPT_RCU, including tracing, test and submit the patch. - 6.
-Fix and issues located during the review process.
+- 1. Negotiate an appropriate interface to the scheduler.
+This task has been started, and thus far has resulted in the improved design noted in Section 3.8.
+However, additional adjustments are likely to be required. - 2.
+Implement the rcutorture changes, verifying that it is possible to reliably preempt low-priority RCU readers. - Fix some performance bugs in TINY_PREEMPT_RCU's rcu preempt_check_callbacks() function, test, and submit the patch. - 4.
+Implement RCU priority boosting in TINY_PREEMPT_RCU, including tracing, test and submit patch along with the rcutorture patch. - 5.
+Move TREE_PREEMPT_RCU to a single blocked-tasks list, in order to allow common code to boost both implementations.
+Test and submit the patch. - Implement RCU priority boosting in TREE_PREEMPT RCU, including tracing, test and submit the patch. - 7.
+Fixes and issues located during the review process. - 8.
+Update Documentation/RCU/ in-tree documentation to note new kernel configuration parameters, rcutorture options, and stall-warning resolutions. - Produce community documentation, for example, an LWN article.
+This should preferably be combined with that for TINY_PREEMPT_RCU and TREE_PREEMPT_RCU, possibly as a series.